 Filling a DMP for the SNSF

-Since 2017, applicants to a SNSF grant must fill the DMP form, directly in their mySNF account.
+Since 2017, the SNSF requires a DMP, which must be filled directly in the mySNF account.
 For your convenience, we present here below the 12 questions (also available in a printable form with comments) and examples of answers taken from different sources [1, 2].

 1 Data collection and documentation